BabouZ17/news-ingestion-pipeline/README.md

 Error handling was kept to really the basis.
 The design did not dive in complex cases.
 For instance, once a news-fetcher fails to download the news content, should it commit the offset to kafka and skip the news or maybe push it to another retry alike topoc.

 #### News scheduler
 The news-scheduler uses a library called apscheduler and is relevant for simple design.
-But in the real word, we would need a more robust solution involving a broker to not loose the state of the scheduled jobs in case of a failure.
+But in the real word, we would need a more robust solution involving a broker (such as Celery) to not loose the state of the scheduled jobs in case of a failure.
 Also, in the current design, if we increase the number of workers for news-scheduler, the same scheduled jobs will run multiple times.